Human zoo: Early precedents

-One of the first modern public human exhibitions was P. T. Barnum's exhibition of Joice Heth on 25 February 1835 and, subsequently, the Siamese twins Chang and Eng Bunker.
-These exhibitions were common in freak shows.
-Another famous example was that of Saartjie Baartman of the Namaqua, often referred to as the Hottentot Venus, who was displayed in London and France until her death in 1815.
+One of the first modern public human exhibitions was P. T. Barnum's exhibition of Joice Heth on 25 February 1835, who was falsely claimed as a nursemaid for George Washington.
+Barnum followed this with exhibitions of Chang and Eng Bunker, the conjoined twins later known as the Siamese twins.
+Such exhibitions were common in circuses and freak shows.
+Saartjie Baartman, of the Nama people, was exhibited in Britain and France under the name "Hottentot Venus" until her death in 1815.

-During the 1850s, Maximo and Bartola, two microcephalic children from El Salvador, were exhibited in the US and Europe under the names Aztec Children and Aztec Lilliputians.
-However, human zoos would become common only in the 1870s in the midst of the New Imperialism period.
+During the 1850s, Maximo and Bartola, two microcephalic siblings from El Salvador, were exhibited in Europe and the United States under the names "Aztec Children" and "Aztec Lilliputians".
+Human zoos became common during the 1870s, in the period of New Imperialism.